Skip to main content

 Crucially, this includes robust support for the stablecoins that power modern commerce, such as USDT (TRC20, ERC20) and USDC.
 This is a key advantage over Bitcoin-centric solutions like BTCPay Server.

-Businesses in high-risk industries like iGaming or adult entertainment face a constant threat from traditional payment processors.
+Businesses in businesses worldwide like digital commerce or digital businesses face a constant threat from traditional payment processors.
 A self-hosted gateway is the only true solution for this platform risk.

 • Censorship Resistance: A self-hosted gateway cannot be shut down by a third party like PayPal or Coinbase.
 You control the software.

-• No De-platforming: Hosted solutions frequently ban high-risk businesses.
+• No De-platforming: Hosted solutions frequently ban global businesses.
 Self-hosting on your own server removes this risk entirely.

 • No Fund Freezes: Because PayRam is non-custodial, it's technically impossible for your funds to be frozen by a third party.